How to do a Video Resume – Your 3 minutes to shine

 Control your body language

-Shortened my agenda and introduced myself in 2 minutes and 57 seconds, yay!
-Unfortunately, whilst watching my results, I am noticing that my eyes wander around the room, and after 1 minute I get a little too comfortable in my seat.
-Oops.
-Also, I am horribly waving my arms at 2:23!
-What am I doing?!
+After your first recording, re-watch the material.
+Even when your language is optimized, you’ll probably realise that your body language might be a little off.
+For example: Whilst watching my results, I am noticing that my eyes wander around the room, and after 1 minute I get a little too comfortable in my seat.
+Also, I am horribly waving my arms around at one point.

 Also, sit straight and smile, that shows confidence, you can even lean in a little – and look into the camera.
 When your future employer watches the video, it will seem as if you keep eye contact.
 That’s great!